 Don’t let the saggy face fool you, though; the Neapolitan mastiff is fearless, and supposedly fought alongside Roman Legions (sporting spiked leather harnesses that disemboweled the bellies of enemy horses!).
 They’re large and powerful and don’t seem to know their own strength.
 Chuckle at your own risk.

-The Neapolitan mastiff is also on Pets Adviser’s list of the 10 biggest dog breeds in the world.
+The Neapolitan mastiff is also on our list of the 10 biggest dog breeds in the world.